tektechnologies/Instructor-Prep/301/week_3/class-13/class_13.md

 ## Announcements

+- talk about test 4 hour/start time and final presentation time.

 - Feb 20th -  Monday night we have DEI session for the first hour of lab.
 - Feb 21st - Tuesday night we have 301 Final assesement.(In-person)
 - Feb 22 and 23 -  Wednesday and Thursday we have lab.(we will cover React Router)